akghani/akghani.github.io/content/authors/admin/_index.md

 title: Alessandro Bramucci
 ---

 Hi there!
 I am an Economist interested in Data Science.
 I am passionate about data and in particular macroeconomic data.
 I have 7+ years of experience in teaching introductory courses in Economics and Econometrics.
 I have also worked on academic projects aimed at creating interactive contents for students.
-My goal is to combine my knowledge of Macroeconomics with my interest in Data Science.
+My goal is to combine my knowledge of Macroeconomics with my interest in Data Science. occasionally I write articles on economic policy issues in Italy and Europe.

 {{< icon name="download" pack="fas" >}} Here you can find my {{< staticref "cv/" "newtab" >}}cv{{< /staticref >}}.